New Patients Click Here to Fill Out Your New Patient Paperwork

 Check with your doctor or dental professional if you have any problems with your oral appliance sleep apnea.
 They can make adjustments to ensure that it is comfortable and working correctly.

-How does a mouth piece for sleep apnea work?
+How does a Vivos Dental Device for snoring and sleep apnea work?

-Schedule Your Treatment for Obstructive Sleep Apnea in Houston
+Schedule Your Treatment for Snoring and Sleep Apnea in Houston Today